sayan8bit/github-service/README.md

 ---

 👉 Rule of thumb: **Every new file in `src/` must be built (`npm run build`) and linked in `index.html` before pushing to GitHub.**

----

-Do you want me to write this in a **ready-made `README.md` format** so you can directly include it in your template repo?